CS203-G1/documentation/docs/roster-service/department.md

 **Content examples**

-Response will reflect back a representation of the newly added Company.
+Response will reflect back a representation of the newly added Department.

 For a Department with ID `807549a2-8507-4a75-aef3-e0ad761e597d` and name `Department` on the local database.